ilios/user-guide/courses-and-sessions/courses/visualizations.md

 ![Visualization - starting point](../../images/course_visualizations/crs_visualizations1.png)

 ## Objectives

+One of the available charts displays the usage of Objectives and how frequently they are utilized in a Course ... or more importantly let you know when they are not being used.

 The example below is from a user clicking on the **Objectives** visualization (the one in the upper left corner).
 It is displayed as shown below.